 to train and test the AI models using the ESigns for two liver conditions: steatosis and fibrosis.

-To create a software engine, codifying the lessons derived from the previous steps, to make the results available for further, extended use.
+The use of meaningful chemical information will have a dramatic heuristic value, providing interpretability, confidence, and potentiating exploitation of the chemical knowledge.
+The studies will progressively move away from the empirical association between opaque parameters, entering the phase of use of explicit chemical knowledge to create a software engine, codifying the lessons derived from the previous steps, to make the results available for further, extended use.
 We will generate new models implementing the tools developed, and this will also provide a way to optimize and refine the software parameters used in the models for the toxicological endpoints.

 The QUANTUM-TOX technology with the novel concept of electronic signatures (ESigns) as property descriptors can investigate the entire chemical space that otherwise is not possible.

 The new system based on quantum chemistry represents a massive departure from existing approaches that depend on a limited number of compounds with reliable experimental data, being able to cover the whole chemical space.
-The QUANTUM-TOX project will have major scientific/technological, societal and economic impacts
+The QUANTUM-TOX project will have major scientific/technological, societal and economic impacts:

-To provide effective science-based safety and risk assessments that will increase and improve the screening of human and animal drugs, food products, and environmental pollutants.
+It will provide effective science-based safety and risk assessments that will increase and improve the screening of human and animal drugs, food products, and environmental pollutants.

 It will be pivotal to accelerate the transition to innovation without the use of animals in research, regulatory testing, and education.